PlaidCloud/website/content/en/docs/tutorials/security/seccomp.md

 {{< note >}}
-The functional support for the already deprecated seccomp annotations `seccomp.security.alpha.kubernetes.io/pod` (for the whole pod) and `container.seccomp.security.alpha.kubernetes.io/[name]` (for a single container) is going to be removed with the release of Kubernetes v1.25.
+The functional support for the already deprecated seccomp annotations `seccomp.security.alpha.PlaidCloud.io/pod` (for the whole pod) and `container.seccomp.security.alpha.PlaidCloud.io/[name]` (for a single container) is going to be removed with the release of PlaidCloud v1.25.
 Please always use the native API fields in favor of the annotations.
 {{< /note >}}